 Zero trust and SDP are about authentication, authorization, and accounting (AAA) for internal resources, but secure ways must exist to access external resources.
 For this, RBI secures browsing elsewhere on your behalf.

 No SDP solution can be complete without including rules to secure external connectivity.
-RBI takes zero trust to the next level by securing the internet browsing perspective.
+RBI takes zero trust to the next level by ensuring the internet browsing perspective.
 If access is to an internal corporate asset, we create a dynamic tunnel of one individualized connection.
 For external access, RBI transfers information without full, risky connectivity.

 This is particularly crucial when it comes to email attacks like phishing.
 Malicious actors use social engineering tactics to convince recipients to trust them enough to click on embedded links.